Chocobozzz/OpenVPN-Admin/README.md

-## Raspberry Pi OpenVPN Admin using Apache2
+## Raspberry Pi OpenVPN Admin using LAMP

 ## Summary
 Administrate its OpenVPN with a web interface (logs visualisations, users managing...) and a SQL database.